Ironwally/threema-matrix-client-with-SpringBoot/README.md

 ## Usage
 - First create a `.env` file in the main directory.
 Here you will put all configuration like: the *matrix-hostname* and *roomid*.
-- To send a message to a room find the room ID in the *room settings* under *advanced*.
+- To send a message to a specific room open element-desktop and get the room ID in the *room settings* under *advanced*.
 Then set `MATRIX_ROOM_ID=theMatrixRoomID` in the .env file.
 Now you can run the tests

 ## Local host name (matrix.local)
-The Matrix homeserver is configured with server_name `matrix.local`.
-Your OS will not resolve this automatically.
+The standard server address for matrix is `localhost`

 Options:
 1. Use `localhost` (Matrix user IDs will still show `:matrix.local`).